jrich8573/jrich8573/README.md

 ### Hi there 👋

-I am Jason, an `AVP of Data Engineering` for a fintech company in Virginia.
+I am Jason, an `Data Engineer` from Virginia.
 I studied :computer: sceince and economics in :school:, and I am focused on building optimized data pipelines in `Airflow` for batch processing and `Spark Streaming` for more real-time processing.

 ### About Me:
 - 🔭 I’m currently working on: `GCP` implementations and  `Data Governance`